-When you take a look at the John Deere D105 vs. D110, there are similarities, as well as differences.
+When you take a look at the John Deere D110 vs. D105, there are similarities, as well as differences.
 While both tractors have engines to provide plenty of torque, the D105 has 17.5 horsepower.
-On the other hand, the D110 has 19 horsepower.
+On the other hand, the John Deere D110 has 19 horsepower.
 Both models have an anti-vibration system and cast iron sleeves for longer engine life.
 There are also large fuel filters on the D105 and D115 for optimized operation.

 Edge™ Cutting Systems

-In a comparison of the John Deere D105 vs. D110, there are clear differences in the tractors’ transmissions as well.
+In a comparison of the John Deere D105 vs. the John Deere D110, there are clear differences in the tractors’ transmissions as well.
 The D105 has an automatic transmission that allows operators to choose between forward or reverse travel speeds by depressing a single foot pedal.
-The D110 has a Kanzaki® Tuff Torq® hydrostatic transmission that gives operators a wide selection of speeds.
+The John Deere D110 has a Kanzaki® Tuff Torq® hydrostatic transmission that gives operators a wide selection of speeds.

-As you can see in this comparison of the John Deere D105 and D110, each tractor has features that can tackle a wide range of mowing needs.
+As you can see in this comparison of the John Deere D105 and the John Deere D110, each tractor has features that can tackle a wide range of mowing needs.
 Hopefully, this piece provides you with the insight you need to make a decision on a lawn mower.